robertwtucker/kafka2scaler/README.md

 Windows users can omit the `./` prefix on the command above.
 This is only required for MacOS and *nix platforms.

 If everything is correct, you will see a `BUILD SUCCESSFUL` message once all of the dependencies are downloaded, the files are compiled and tests are run.
 If not and errors are produced, recheck the changes made to the source files in the [previous section](#configure-apache-camel).
-Make sure the files have been saved before trying again.
+Ensure that no extra spaces were copied into the files.
+This is particularly important with the *application.yaml* file.
+Finally, make sure the files have been saved before trying again.

 When the application is compiled, we can now use the Spring Boot plugin to run the application directly.